 |Esophagitis||Cardiac radiation damage|

 Not everyone with pleural mesothelioma will experience the same side effects.
-The number and severity of side effects depend on the dose and type of radiation received, as well as where the radiation is applied on the body.
+The number and severity of side effects depend on the dose and type of radiation received, as well as where the radiation is applied to the body.

 Some people with pleural mesothelioma use complementary and alternative medicine to cope with mild side effects of traditional cancer treatment.